Heel Pain Treatment Preston

 Plantar Fasciitis

-Plantar fasciitis is the most common cause of heel pain.
-It’s caused by the plantar fascia— a band of connective tissue from your heel to the ball of your foot— becoming inflamed, which can happen for many reasons.
+Plantar fasciitis is the leading cause of heel pain.
+It occurs when the plantar fascia, a connective tissue band stretching from the heel to the ball of the foot, becomes inflamed.
+This inflammation can be triggered by a variety of factors.

 Achilles Tendonitis